 Necrotizing periadenitis

-A recurrent disease (Setton's aphthae), which is characterized by the formation of a seal on the mucous membrane, in place of which painful sores appear, having raised edges and an inflammatory infiltrate.
+A recurrent disease (Setton's aphthae), which is characterized by the formation of a compaction on the mucous membrane, in place of which painful ulcers appear, with raised edges and an inflammatory infiltrate.

-Localization of sores - on the lateral surfaces of the tongue, lips, on the cheek.
-Necrotic periadenitis is accompanied by severe pain when eating and talking.
+Localization of sores is on the lateral surfaces of the tongue, lips, and cheek.
+Necrotizing periadenitis is accompanied by severe pain when eating and talking.
 The disease lasts for years, and the ulcers do not heal for months.

 Oral injuries

-The result of physical impact on the mucous membrane of the oral cavity is a traumatic ulcer.
+The result of physical impact on the oral mucosa is a traumatic ulcer.

-A sore can occur due to damage to the mucous toothbrush, poorly turned crowns or dentures, with an accidental bite or injury with dental instruments during treatment.
-It is impossible not to note the detrimental effect on the mucous membrane of acids, alkalis and some drugs.
+A sore can occur due to damage to the mucous membrane by a toothbrush, poorly ground crowns or dentures, an accidental bite or injury from dental instruments during treatment.
+It is impossible not to note the harmful effects of acids, alkalis and some medications on the mucous membrane.

 As soon as the traumatic factor is eliminated, the sore heals on its own in 1–2 weeks.
 If this does not happen, treatment is prescribed.

-Sometimes a white sore in the mouth or an ulcer occurs as one of the manifestations of general diseases of the body, that is, it acts as an additional specific sign of a disease.
+Sometimes a white sore in the mouth or an ulcer occurs as one of the manifestations of general diseases of the body, that is, it acts as an additional specific sign any disease.

 Syphilis